Enyo’s Mod 10 Solo PVE / Master Infiltrator / Executioner Build

-Deathknell 5/5 – Increases your damage to enemies/foes below 30% health.
+Deathknell 0/5 – Increases your damage to enemies/foes below 30% health.
 Doesn’t sound fantastic, I know.
-In reality its not the best.
-I run a lot of Dragonflights with my Alliance, and almost always am solo finishing a Dragon – which is basically why I chose this.
+In reality its maybe not the best.
+I run a lot of Dragonflights with my Alliance, and almost always am solo finishing a Dragon – which is basically why I would consider choosing this.
 It’s not bad, but it’s not ideal for probably most players.
-If you don’t want to use this I’d suggest Roll With The Punches 5/5 which grants 2.5% Deflection Chance.
+It’s worth mentioning though!

 Last Moments 5/5 – This is a really nice damage buff.
 When your enemy, your foe, is below 40% health, you deal 5/10/15/20/25% more damage to them.
 While stealthed, this buff takes effect when your enemy is below 70% health.
 This is especially helpful in raids where it takes a longer time to kill the boss, so there’s lots of time when the enemy is below 40% health.
 Like I said, it’s an excellent damage buff.

 Shadowborn 5/5 – This is another Feat that works well for my build, because I’m entering Stealth usually 2 and sometimes 3 times in a row within Shadow of Demise’s 6 seconds.
 Whenever I enter stealth, this feat increases my power rating by 20/40/60/80/100% for my next attack.
 Very useful